freizeit/puppet-folsom-ubuntu/README.md

    <pre>
    sudo puppet agent -vt
    </pre>
- - switch to the pupppet master console and sign the agent's certificate
+ - switch to a terminal on the puppet master machine and sign the agent's certificate
    <pre>
    sudo puppet cert list
    sudo puppet cert sign oscn1.FQDN
    </pre>
-   The step above is only necessary after the very first `puppet agent` call on the compute node.
+   The step above is only necessary after the very first `puppet agent` call on the compute node (`oscn1.FQDN`).
  - re-run the puppet agent
    <pre>
    sudo puppet agent -vt